- HIS 506; Fall ’14 Hours: TW 10-11:30

 B.A., M.A., University of Southern Denmark; M.A., McGill University; Ph.D., Boston University

 19th and 20th century U.S. diplomatic, cultural, and intellectual history

-Michael Holm received his B.A. and his M.A. from the University of Southern Denmark.
-He also holds an M.A. in history from McGill University and received his Ph.D. from Boston University in 2013.
-His research and teaching focus on the relationship between foreign policy, culture, and ideology in nineteenth and twentieth-century United States.
+Michael Holm holds an M.A. in history from McGill University and he received his Ph.D. from Boston University in 2013.
+His research and teaching focus on the relationship between foreign policy, culture, immigration, and ideology in nineteenth and twentieth-century United States.

-Holm’s doctoral dissertation, America in the World: Ideology and U.S. Foreign Policy, 1944-1950, explored the impact of American Exceptionalism on the development of U.S. foreign policy from the Bretton Woods Conference to the outbreak of the Korean War.
-He is currently preparing a journal article and a book manuscript from his dissertation.
+Holm’s doctoral dissertation, America in the World: Ideology and U.S. Foreign Policy, 1944-1950, explores the impact of American Exceptionalism on the development of U.S. foreign policy from the Bretton Woods Conference to the outbreak of the Korean War.
+He is currently preparing a journal article and a book manuscript based on this dissertation.

 His other publications include “Also Present at the Creation: Henry Cabot Lodge, Jr. and the Coming of the Cold War,” in The Journal of the Historical Society and a forthcoming extended essay on “Soft Power and Empire” to be published in Wiley-Blackwell’s Encyclopedia of Empire (forthcoming, 2014).
 Holm is also a contributor to the Collective Memory Project on the 2004 Presidential Election at the Center for Presidential History at Southern Methodist University.
 He is currently preparing a journal article on the 1963 Clay Committee’s assessment of U.S. foreign aid during the Kennedy Administration.